ABOUT THIS COURSE: Aiming for Grades 8 & 9 in GCSE Latin Exams

-This course will demonstrate how to guide your best students to achieve Grades 8 & 9 in future OCR & Eduqas GCSE Latin examinations.
+This course will demonstrate how to guide your best students to achieve Grades 8 & 9 in GCSE Latin exams.
 Led by our highly respected and successful presenter Henry Cullen, the course will demonstrate teaching and learning ideas for both language and literature options which will stretch and challenge able students and develop their higher level skills.
 Using feedback from the first two years of examinations with the new specifications, the course will explore what is expected of high ability students and outline ways to build your teaching practice around this.

 BENEFITS OF ATTENDING

 - Focused on identifying the demands of Grades 8 & 9 and providing materials to help teachers prepare students effectively